 Starting at $19 per month, Netpeak Checker is a handy to use tool for search engines scraping and data aggregating to analyze sites in bulk.
 Using this program, you can easily evaluate blogs that accept guest posts, get their contact emails, or check backlinks (are they still exist, do-follow or no-follow these links, and so on) after publishing your piece of content on blogs.

 Actually, Netpeak Checker offers more features than the blogger outreach options.
 You can also use it for monitoring brand mentions, searching for potential clients, or analyze websites’ content on-off and on-page parameters.

 Additionally, since Netpeak Checker integrates with well-known SEO services such as Ahrefs, Moz, Serpstat, Majestic, SEMrush, and so on, you can analyze websites using metrics of those services in one place to save your time collecting it by hand.
-The only thing to need is to have an API of those services.

 If you’re serious about making money blogging you should invest in some blogger outreach software.
 There are a couple of blogger outreach tools here.
 We’ll discount the two more expensive platforms for now, as they’re probably surplus to many readers’ needs.
 At a more moderate price, I was really impressed with both GroupHigh and Ninja Outreach.
 I’d also like to give BuzzStream another special mention.
 At such a low price, it could be a great way to kick off your influencer marketing journey.

 For more useful tools for online business owners, check out our guide to the best landing page builders, and social media plugins.
 You might also want to check out our roundup of the best social proof notification software.

 Hope you like our content.
 If you feel you have a solution that should be on this list, shoot us an email.
 We want to make our articles as comprehensive as possible.